Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: Representational drift

 \section{Representational drift}

 To capture the phenomenon of representational drift, we consider the case where the learning signal stops at some time $t_{0}$, while the hidden layers continue to drift according to the dynamics of the prior.
 If all the weights of the system are allowed to drift, the performance of the mean predictor will deteriorate to chance, thus we consider stable readout weights fixed at the end time of learning $t_{0}$.
-This scenario can be theoretically evaluated using similar techniques to Sec.\ref{subsec:Replica-calculation-of} , leading to the following equation for the network output:
+This scenario can be theoretically evaluated using similar techniques to Sec.\ref{sec:Replica-calculation-of} , leading to the following equation for the network output:

 We see here that if $t_{0}=t$ it naturally recovers the full mean predictor.
-It is interesting to look at the limit where the freeze time $t_{0}$ is at NNGP equilibrium, where the network has finished its dynamics completely.
-In this case, the expression can be simplified due to the long time identity of the NDK (Eq.\ref{eq:integralofkd} in the main text).
+It is interesting to look at the limit where the freeze time $t_{0}$ is at NNGP equilibrium.
+In this case, the expression can be simplified due to the long time identity of the NDK (Eq.\ref{eq:kd and nngp} in the main text).

 which has a simple meaning of two samples of hidden layer weights from different times at equilibrium.
 Even at long time differences, the network performance does not decrease to chance, but reaches a new static state.